-A sample numbering scheme has been developed that allows each sample to be uniquely identified and provides a means of tracking the sample from collection through analysis.
-The numbering scheme indicates the sample type and location.
+A sample designation scheme (Sample ID) has been developed that allows each sample to be uniquely identified and provide a means of tracking the sample from collection through analysis.
+The designation scheme indicates the sample type and location.
 The unique sample number will be entered on sample labels, field sample sheets, COC forms, and other records documenting sampling activities.
 Self-adhesive sample labels will be affixed to each sample container.
-The sample identification system will use the following four-part code: X-Y-Z
+The sample identification system will use the following three-part code: SEKI-Y-Z